-The important thing is to be able to pay attention to whether you get stuck in worry and concern and to find techniques to regulate your stress levels.
+The most important thing is paying attention to whether you get stuck in worry and concern and finding techniques to regulate your stress levels.
 It’s also good to set routines for a different everyday, so it becomes as close to your normal everyday as possible and you learn to focus on what you need to do, despite that the crisis exists.
 You also need to find ways to recover.
 It may be about setting aside time to focus on breathing for a few minutes or directing your attention very deliberately, rather than letting your mind wander towards worry and concern.
 The more you practice it, the better you get at it.

 Are there certain risk groups whose mental health can be affected more than others by the current situation?